Georgia Tech runs past Alcorn St. 41-0

-ATLANTA — KirVonte Benson ran for two touchdowns as 10 different players carried the ball for Georgia Tech on Saturday, when the Yellow Jackets rushed for 439 yard in a 41-0 win over Alcorn State in the season opener for both teams.
+ATLANTA — KirVonte Benson ran for two touchdowns and Georgia Tech rushed for 439 yard in a 41-0 win over Alcorn State in the season opener for both teams on Saturday.

 It was Tech’s first shutout in nearly five years.

 The Yellow Jackets took control early, scoring on the fourth snap of the game when Jordan Mason went 28 yards.
-Mason led Tech with 85 yards, one of four players to surpass 70 yards.
+The redshirt freshman fullback led Tech with 85 yards as one of four players to surpass 70 yards.

 Quarterback TaQuon Marshall rushed for 77 yards and a touchdown and completed 9-of-18 passes for 104 yards, a score and an interception.
 Benson had 75 yards on 10 carries and Tobias Oliver, the backup quarterback, had 72 yards on 12 carries in the first action for the redshirt freshman.